 But you have to deduct all marketing costs (ads, sending out copies for review, bound galleys/ARCs if any, co-op), other production costs (cover, seasonal catalog, etc.), and overhead (salaries, health insurance, rent, etc.) before you get to the profit.

 How much does all the rest of that cost?
 I don’t know, I’m not a publisher.
-But my guess is that all adds up to a pretty good chunk.
+But it all adds up to a pretty good chunk.
 And let’s not forget that historically most books don’t earn a profit and those have to be paid for as well.

 But publishers aren’t exactly raking it in either.